ROCm/MIOpenGEMM/testsexamples/README.md

 # smallgeometrytests.cpp

-Runs the full find-run pipeline for all (32) possible transpose-ColMaj cases, only for small matrices.
+Runs the full find-then-run pipeline for all 32 possible (a,b,c transposes, column major, m > n)  cases, but only for small matrices.

-#backconvwrw.cpp

-Benchmarking of DeepBench back convolution wrt weights

 #basicexample.cpp

-starting point of a minimal example running the full find-run pipeline
+The starting point of a minimal example running the full find-then-run pipeline.
+The best place start to understand how to use tinygemm.

 #basicfind.hpp

-all OpenCL code necessary for testsexamples, memory allocations etc.
+The basic code of all examples, in a header file as it templated over float type.
+It contains all the OpenCL boiler-plate, cpu and gpu matrix allocations, accuracy testing, etc used in all examples and tests.

 #deepbench.cpp

-Benchmarking of DeepBench GEMM problems
+Benchmarking of DeepBench GEMM problems.

+#backconvwrw.cpp

+Benchmarking of DeepBench back convolution with respect to weights.

+#redirectionexample.cpp

+Illustrating how problems are redirected to a problem  with is column major, and NN or NT (m < n) or TN (m < n). currently (1/12/2016) it is used only for cpu kernels.

 #devtest.cpp

-Experimental tests, currently (1/12/2016) not for end user use.
+Experimental tests, currently (1/12/2016) not for end-user use.

-#redirectionexample.cpp

-Illustrate how problems get redirected to a column major problem, NN / NT (m < n) / TN (m < n). currently (1/12/2016) used for cpu kernels.